ans12256-QUICK-REFERENCE/Quick-Reference/README.md

 [Step-by-Step info for MacOS](https://siytek.com/ubuntu-mac-virtualbox/)

 # Git
+## MacOS password requests
 * Git keeps prompting me for user name and password every time [credit](https://stackoverflow.com/questions/7773181/git-keeps-prompting-me-for-a-password) Configuring credential.helper: On OS X (now macOS), run this in Terminal:
 `git config --global credential.helper osxkeychain` When pushing/pulling for the first time after that, reply always in keychain popup window
+## Quick reference
+* create new repository on githup, copy address and run in local directory git pull "GitHub URL"
+* mess with data locally, then in local terminal run the following:
+* git status
+* git add .
+* git status
+* git commit -m ""Here is what was done""
+* git push

 # Markdown
 * Ctrl+K,V open preview to the right